 It’s now my second time moving to another country.
 My first experience was relocating to Marseille France.
 That time I had a lot of support from my employer with aspects and costs of relocation.
 In comparison now in England, I basically made it all on my own.
 Here is a chronological list of the expenses needed for immigration to England, UK.
 All costs are calculated for two persons as I emigrated with my girlfriend:

-– Airplane Tickets: in my case: Bucharest – Manchester 286 EUR / 255 GBP (Great Britain Pounds) through Brussels Airlines, the price included 2 large hold luggage and one connection in Brussels.
+– Airplane Tickets: in my case: Bucharest – Manchester 286 EUR / 255 GBP (Great Britain Pounds) through Brussels Airlines, the price included 2 large hold luggage and one transfer in Brussels.
 Although we had the intention to take WizzAir’s low-cost company, we were surprised to find that the fares were more expensive on their website.
-It seems that all the Romanians are turning to this company lately and considering the fact that the fare price is calculated according to demand, you may find lower fares at the big airlines companies.
+It seems that all the Romanians are turning to this company lately and considering the fact that the fare price is calculated according to demand, you may find lower fares at the big airlines instead.

 Attention: If using a Low-cost company, the price does not include hold luggage and must be payed separately.
 Be also very considerate of your final destination!
 The train in UK is very expensive if you buy the tickets on short notice, and the train ride from one of the airports near London to the city where you need to go, could turn out to be more expensive than the plane tickets;